 They're going to try and get natural gas.

-And um the U.S. and Europe working towards zero uh, you know, imports, etc., etc.
+And the U.S. and Europe working towards zero imports, et cetera, et cetera.

-Um now it's pretty interesting because the you know, the president was especially looking out in both cases for the energy, the industrial concessions that they gave to, and energy as it relates to natural gas, which by the way would be in your Europe's best interest for national security purposes.
+Now, It's pretty interesting because the president was especially looking out in both cases for energy, the industrial concessions that they gave too, and energy as it relates to natural gas, which, by the way, would be in Europe's best interest for national security purposes.

 You know, it's hard.

-I gotta make editorial decisions here, and these hearings with uh Secretary of State Pompeo was so good.
+And these hearings with Secretary of State Pompeo were so good.

 But after the president met with European leaders earlier today and demanding a fair trade deal, yeah, he actually got them to step up to the plate.

-Um, and he also threatened to slap uh tariffs on cars.
+And he also threatened to slap tariffs on cars.

 Nobody wants a trade war.